fbpx

 12:32 29 Aug 22

 My experience with this company has been very good.
-I received a few quotes from different companies and there’s was... very competitive.
+I received a few quotes from different companies and there’s was very competitive.
 The sales rep Melissa has been very helpful in providing information but really what has prompted me to write this amazing review is their service rep Jordan.
 He is amazingly responsive and really on top of our system to ensure we’re getting the maximum output.
 Right after the install I was hearing some buzzing sounds from our panel and he came out on a Sunday afternoon to get this fixed.
 Also, While we were on vacation he actually came by the house because he noticed a few of the panels were not performing as they were supposed to.
 I am very happy we signed out with this company and our panels look amazing!
-I am awaiting one final thing to be completed for the job to be done but so far I’m very happy with their service and product.read more
+I am awaiting one final thing to be completed for the job to be done but so far I’m very happy with their service and product.

 John F. Childress, Ph.D,